ruiyangqin2016/ruiyangqin2016.github.io/_pages/about.md

 Biography
 ======
 My name is Ruiyang Qin.
 Currently, I am a second-year Ph.D. student in the Department of Computer Science and Engineering at University of Notre Dame, fortunately advised by professor [Yiyu Shi](https://www3.nd.edu/~scl/index.html#director).
-I obtained his B.S. and M.S. degrees in Computer Science from Georgia Institute of Technology in 2020 and 2021.
+I obtained mt B.S. and M.S. degrees in Computer Science from Georgia Institute of Technology in 2020 and 2021.
 My research interests include on-device learning and personalized deep learning in healthcare.

 News